Sithspitz/stunning-fiesta/README.md

 The 'luadread_tcga_pancancer.R' has all the pre-processing scripts for TCGA PanCancer Atlas for each of the following data:
 1. Clinical
 2.

+# Test_Output_WD
+This WD has some test versions of processing and exported data during script writing.